bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 You may want to copy them somewhere for posterity.

-Nginx will now have started, but won’t be running because Apache is using port 80, and Nginx is very helpful and fails silently.
+Nginx will now have started, but won't be running because Apache is using port 80, and Nginx is very helpful and fails silently.

 ## Swap Apache and Nginx